\"Writing.Com

 The newsletter these readers were responding to is

-"Benefit of Brevity by Ben Langhinrichs
+"Benefit of BrevityOpen in new Window. by Ben Langhinrichs Author Icon

 There are burdens to the brevity of a short story, but there are benefits as well.
 (Short Stories Newsletter - December 28, 2010)

-DRSmith Benefits of Brevity looks like yet another work of a literary sage, my friend.
+DRSmith Author Icon Benefits of Brevity looks like yet another work of a literary sage, my friend.
 Merely thought I'd add flash fiction can also be quite an exercise in honing one's skills.
 It can be quite a challenge and takes skill to effectively introduce a scene, setting, plot, characters, THEME.... and then give it meaningful, vibrant life with well chosen words that work hard for the piece in so short a space is quite a task indeed.
 Yes, fellow WDC'rs... "flashing" now and then may expose one's finely crafted attributes.

 atwhatcost I like writing short stories, but I'm long winded by nature.
 I keep thinking, "But will the reader understand it completely?"
 And then I read your very short story.
 Cool!
 Complete understanding not required. ;)

-gaywriter offers Broken Silence without comment
+gaywriter Author Icon offers Broken Silence Open in new Window. without comment

 *Bullet* *Bullet* *Bullet* Don't Be Shy!
 Write Into This Newsletter! *Bullet* *Bullet* *Bullet*